 Please do not call us about your application.
 We review each application and contact applicants that we are interested in meeting.

 5Can I just send you my resume?

-The Wright Center does not accept unsolicited resumes; you must apply for an open position.
+Our Human Resources Department does not accept unsolicited resumes; you must apply for an open position.
 Please send one resume/cover letter and application for each position you are applying for.
 Unsolicited resumes and single applications for multiple positions will not be reviewed.

 1What health insurances do you accept?

 We accept all forms of health insurance, including Medical Assistance, Highmark Blue Cross Blue Shield, CHIP and Medicare.

 If you do not have health insurance and you are not eligible for Medical Assistance, you may qualify for our sliding fee discount schedule, which is based on your household income and size of your family.
 Click here to read the sliding fee discount schedule in English y en Español.

 3Does The Wright Center for Community Health operate free clinics?